-BACKUP WITHHOLDING NOTICES (B-NOTICES) 8422.194
+BACKUP WITHHOLDING NOTICES (“B”-NOTICES) 8422.194

-(Revised 06/2010)
+(Revised 11/2020)

 Annual information returns reported to the IRS are subject to various computer matching analyses to determine, in part, whether the payee's name and Taxpayer Identification Number (TIN), as reported in the Form 1099, matches that in the taxpayer's account in the IRS computer files.
-If they do not match, the IRS will send the payor (state department) a CP2100 or CP2100A Notice, depending on the number of mismatches.
-The Notice will include a list of payees whose TINs (on Form 1099 filed by, or on behalf of, the state department) are missing, incorrect, or not issued.
+If they do not match, the IRS will send the agency/department a CP2100 or CP2100A Notice, depending on the number of mismatches.
+The Notice will include a list of payees whose TINs (on Form 1099 filed by, or on behalf of, the agency/department) are missing, incorrect, or not issued.

-When a state department receives a CP 2100 or CP 2100A Notice, the IRS Publication 1281, Backup Withholding for Missing and Incorrect Name/TIN(s), provides detailed instructions and requires the following:
+When an agency/department receives a CP 2100 or CP 2100A Notice, the IRS Publication 1281, Backup Withholding for Missing and Incorrect Name/TIN(s), provides detailed instructions and requires the following:

 Examine the Payee Data Record form STD.
 204 and verify that if the:

-TIN provided by the taxpayer matches that on the IRS Notice, the department will:
+TIN provided by the taxpayer matches that on the IRS Notice, the agency/department will:

 Send the payee a blank STD.
 204 and the required "B" Notice which is a backup withholding notice within 15 business days.
 The "B" Notice will:

-Request a response date within 30 business days from the date the department received the IRS notice.
+Request a response date within 30 business days from the date the agency/department received the IRS notice.

 Include date, taxpayer name, TIN, backup withholding rate, and return to information.